What is Lyme Disease?

-In the United States, all fifty states report Lyme disease.
-The Northeast, North-central and Pacific coastal regions have the highest reported prevalence of Lyme disease.
+In the United States, all fifty states have reported Lyme disease.

-Lyme disease and other tick-borne diseases move into new areas as host birds migrate, and as infected humans travel around the country.
+Lyme disease and other tick-borne diseases move into new areas as infected ticks travel on migrating birds and other animals.

 It is important to take proper precautions nationwide to reduce the risk of contracting tick-borne pathogens.